Last updated: June 28, 2026

-This page explains how yew.gg scripts and the Cronus Zen device work — what they actually do, what they categorically cannot do, and why they are macros, not hacks.
+This page explains how the scripts sold by stores on yew.gg and the Cronus Zen device work — what they actually do, what they categorically cannot do, and why they are macros, not hacks.

 A macro(also called a mod, or “Mod on Demand”) is a programmable sequence of controller inputs that are automated through a script.
 This is the same technology used by widely sold, mainstream products including: